-Our office will be open January-May.
+Our office is open.
 Can City Scholars work in person?

-Yes, you are encouraged to have students work in your office during the Spring 2022 semester.
+Yes, you are encouraged to have students work in your office during the Fall 2022 semester.
 We recommend you have this conversation with students now so that we can help resolve any concerns students have about their safety.
 Our recommendation is that employers consider a plan where students could work remotely if the situation changes or worsens.

 If you begin with a remote internship, it may be difficult for students to switch to an in-person arrangement later in the semester.